Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 A PDA student in college might miss lectures not out of disinterest but because the fixed time, mandatory attendance, and public environment generate too much demand.
 They might excel in written assignments they complete at their own pace and fail assessments that require performing under time pressure.
 They might be brilliant in seminar discussions when they choose to engage and completely absent the following week.

 In employment, PDA adults tend to do best in roles with high autonomy, flexible structure, and work that feels self-chosen.
-They often struggle enormously in hierarchical environments with rigid expectations, and the gap between their obvious intelligence and their employment history can be stark and confusing to everyone including themselves.
+They often struggle enormously in hierarchical environments with rigid expectations, and the gap between their obvious intelligence and their employment history can be stark and confusing to everyone, including themselves.

 For Teachers: What Actually Helps